mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 #### 22:57

 I think Dogen Zenji constantly presents this point in words; that’s why it is difficult to believe it and to accept it.
-Other sutras, whatever kind of sutra you read, always [express] this point, but Dogen Zenji constantly [expresses] this point regardless of whether you believe it or not, and then awakens people to this truth.
-If you read his works, it’s really amazing, because first of all he [blows it up], he represents something in oneness, [something] which is really alive, not an idea, immediately, right in front of you.
+Other sutras, whatever kind of sutra you read, always [explain] this point, but Dogen Zenji constantly [expresses] this point regardless of whether you believe it or not, and then awakens people to this truth.
+If you read his works, it’s really amazing, because first of all he [blows it up]; he represents something in oneness, [something which is not an idea but] is really alive, immediately, right in front of you.
 So we are very surprised, amazed, startled.
 That’s why we don’t believe it.

 Here is an example.
-In *Baika*, which means “Plum Blossoms”, Dogen Zenji quotes his master Tiantong’s poem.
+In *Baika*, which means “Plum Blossoms,” Dogen Zenji quotes his master Tiantong’s poem.
 In Japan, the plum tree blooms in midwinter.
 It’s very beautiful, with scarlet flowers; everywhere is covered with snow, and the plum flowers bloom.
 It’s really beautiful.
 So Dogen Zenji and his teacher love the plum trees very much.
 The poem says:

 > Tiantong’s first phrase of midwinter:
 > The old plum tree, bent and gnarled,